rycolab/aclpub2/README.md

 In addition, for the handbook, a file `program.yml` should be created [Jump to Handbook generation instructions](#Handbook-generation-instructions).

 ## Expected output
 The generated proceedings should be sent to the publication chairs as a `.zip` or `.tgz` file containing a folder named with the conference/workshop acronym.
-This  folder should be automatically built by the system, but a check is always required especially if this material is to be loaded in the ACL Anthology.
+The build process creates a directory called `output`.
+This directory should contain all of the files that the publication chairs need, but it is always a good idea to confirm that this directory contains all of the files described below.
 If you are interested in an example of an output folder, just run the software on the test case, as discussed [here](#test-run).

 In a nutshell, such folder should contain: